vasilakisfil/Introspected-REST/README.md

 #### 6.2.4.
 An alternative architecture
 We feel that the current Media Type specification and use is dated.
-If Software Engineering has learned us something, is that composition can enforce Single Responsibilty Principle, if used correctly.
+If Software Engineering has learned us something, is that composition can enforce Single Responsibility Principle, if used correctly.
 Inspired by that, later, we will suggest a new concept,  MicroTypes, small reusable modules that combined together can form a Media Type.
 As a result, clients should be able to even negotiate parts of the Media Type and not the Media Type as a whole.